Financial-Times/n-handlebars/README.md

 * `helpers`: Map of custom helpers to add to handlebars (see below for a list those included by default)

 Returns a handlebars instance

-## Other server side applications

-Should you need to use handlebars with all the next helpers but without next-express use `require('ft-next-handlebars').handlebars(options)`, which has the same API a the client side module

 # THE HELPERS